aztech-digital/daemonize/README.md

 All this stuff is meant to make it easy to :

-- Get the opportunity to do some cleanup work when a user quits your shell application with Ctrl + C.
+- Get the opportunity to do some cleanup work when a user quits your shell application with Ctrl + C, SIGINT, or SIGTERM.
+- Perform cleanup routines when your application is stopped (not quit) via SIGTSTP.
-- Pause/resume your application
+- Perform restore routines when your application is resumed via SIGCONT.
-- Restart your application (restarts the PHP interpreter under the same PID, so it's a restart with a new stack blablabla...)
+- Restart your application (restarts the PHP interpreter under the same PID, so it's a restart with a new stack blablabla...) or reload your config when your application receives a SIGCONT.
-- Send USR signals to your application
+- Respond to USR signals sent to your application

 ## Installation